 Risk Management Objectives and Policies

-The governing body for the risk framework within the Firm is the management committee, which is appointed by the board of directors of the Firm.
-The management committee is responsible for establishing and implementing a risk management framework that takes into account the risks that the Firm is likely to meet.
+The governing body for the risk framework within the Firm is the risk committee, which is appointed by the board of directors of the Firm.
+The risk committee is responsible for establishing and implementing a risk management framework that takes into account the risks that the Firm is likely to meet.
 The Firm’s risk management framework incorporates an analysis of the impact of each material risk on the business, the probability of each risk occurring and the procedures in place for mitigation.
-High level decisions and policy departures and amendments are referred to the board of directors for their consideration.
+High level decisions and policy departures and amendments are referred to the management committee for their consideration.

-BIPRU 11.5.
-(4-17) lists several risk categories for which the risk strategy must be disclosed.
-From those listed, the Firm has identified credit and market risks as currently applicable to its business.
-All other risks identified, including operational risk, business risk, liquidity risk, reputational risk, regulatory risk etc., are reviewed regularly as part of the Firm’s ICAAP.
-Any perceived changes to these risks are acted upon as appropriate.
+In addition, GENPRU 1.2.30 (2) lists several risk categories, for the management of which the Firm must have in place sound, effective and complete processes, strategies and systems.
+From those listed, the Firm identifies currently credit, market, and operational risk as the major ones applicable given the nature and scale of the business.
+All other risks identified, including business risk, liquidity risk, reputational risk, pension risk etc., are reviewed regularly as part of the Firm’s ICAAP and are considered to have less significant impact.
+Any perceived changes to the level of materiality of these risks are acted upon as appropriate.